 If there is something I hold dear to my heart, it's the memories of The Muppets.
-There was The Muppet Show, the Muppet movies (what I call "The Trilogy": The Muppet Movie, The Great Muppet Caper, and Muppets Take Manhattan), and Muppet Babies.
+There was The Muppet Show, the Muppet movies such as The Muppet Movie, The Great Muppet Caper, and Muppets Take Manhattan, and Muppet Babies.
 I figure that Jason Segel has similarly fond memories and given we're around the same age we appear to draw from the same well.
-While Segel clearly has a great reverence and love for the Muppets, I am in the minority when I say I don't think he quite understands what exactly the Muppets are (which is not a nostalgia act.
+While Segel clearly has a great reverence and love for the Muppets, I am in the minority when I say I don't think he quite understands what exactly the Muppets are, which is not a nostalgia act.

 Now ostensibly adults with minds of children, they venture to Los Angeles to visit the Muppet Studios.
 They find they are a wreck: broken down and forgotten.
 While taking a tour, Walter makes a shocking discovery: evil oil magnet Tex Richman (Chris Cooper) is plotting to destroy the Muppet Studios to drill for oil.
-The only way to stop him is to have Kermit (who had signed the agreement) raise a million dollars.
+The only way to stop him is to have Kermit the Frog, who had signed the agreement with Richman, raise a million dollars to buy it back.

 Second hitch: nobody wants to see the Muppets, and no one cares about them.
 However, they manage to finagle a two-hour special.
 Richman, aware of this, is determined to stop them.
 The Muppets then goes for a version of the old Muppet Show, right down to special guest host, that giant of the silver screen, that legend, that icon of stage and screen Jack Black.
 Seriously: Jack Black.
 Both Walter and Gary make discoveries about themselves, and we end knowing that Life's A Happy Song.

 A side note: I'm a firm believer that after three years tops, a couple should get engaged or end their relationship.
 I don't mean they should marry in three years, but they should be engaged.
 After three years, you are no longer 'boyfriend' and 'girlfriend'.
 You're someone's lover/mistress.

 Chief among these missed opportunities is with Adams.
-Her character isn't necessary to the plot (as I've pointed out) but in regards to her dealings with the Muppets.
+Her character isn't necessary to the plot as I've pointed out, but in regards to her dealings with the Muppets.
 If I know my swine (and I think I do), Miss Piggy is at heart a highly insecure being.
-She has always been insanely jealous of any woman that comes within ten feet of her beloved Kermie.
+She has always been insanely jealous of any woman that comes within ten feet of her beloved Kermie, especially pretty young things.
 Here you have Amy Adams, a most beautiful woman, and despite Piggy's mixed feelings for her frog she doesn't appear the least bit fazed by having someone like Adams near Kermit.

 Another lost opportunity came in regards to the various cameos.
 I am loath to compare films, but The Muppets is determined to recall past features such as The Muppet Movie, and since both go for cameo appearances, I figure I would give them the comparison they're dying for.

-It wasn't like Steve Martin or Milton Berle or Edgar Bergen just popped in, looked at the camera, and then left.
-By and large they actually had roles that were relevant in the film that involved the Muppets themselves; if Steve Martin appeared, it's because he's playing a waiter (not playing Steve Martin, or even Steve Martin AS a waiter).
+It wasn't like Martin or Milton Berle or Bergen just popped in, looked at the camera, and then left.
+By and large they actually had roles that were relevant in the film that involved the Muppets themselves; if Steve Martin appeared, it's because he's playing a waiter, not playing Steve Martin, or even playing Steve Martin as a waiter.
 There was a wit in having big stars show up in these tiny roles.

 At the telethon scene, you have Kermit say, "Whoopi Goldberg, Selena Gomez," then grow slightly flustered that he had no idea who the chubby little Latino kid that had come with them was.
 Goldberg then tells Kermit she was told that there might be a job here, Gomez tells him flat-out she doesn't know who he is, only that her agent told her to come, and the chubby little Latino boy asked if he was one of the Ninja Turtles.

 First, Golberg, Gomez, or the chubby little Latino boy are irrelevant to the plot.
 Second, if the Muppets are so passé and forgotten, why would Gomez's agent send her to work with has-beens?
-Third, unless you watch or know about Modern Family, you would have no idea who Rico Rodriguez is.
+Third, unless you watch or know about Modern Family, you would have no idea who Rico Rodriguez (the aforementioned chubby little Latino boy) is.
 I know critics love Modern Family, but to be honest I've never seen an episode, and if it weren't for all the orgasmic coverage of the show I wouldn't know Rodriguez from a Ninja Turtle.

 Again and again, Segel and Company decide to throw in people sans rhyme or reason.
 People may have loved it, but I thought it was all a massive waste.

 While The Muppet Movie had a string of memorable songs (Moving Right Along, Can You Picture That, I Hope Something Better Comes Along, Never Before-Never Again, I'm Going to Go Back There Someday, and of course, the haunting and beautiful Rainbow Connection), the only song I recall with any sense of pleasure was the self-consciously sweet Life's A Happy Song.

 All the other songs are completely forgettable, though not all bad.
 Me Party was pleasant and almost funny, and Pictures In My Head remarkably dark for a story marketed as family fare.
 Other than that, the songs are ones people will not remember once The Muppets fades.
 After watching The Muppet Movie, I could hum all the songs and felt joy at their memory.
 Even after a span of over thirty years, I can still sing parts of all of them.
 After watching The Muppets, the only song I could remember was Life's A Happy Song.

-No song captures this better (or to my mind, worse) than Man Or Muppet, a song I always felt was self-consciously stupid in its lyrics (if I'm a Muppet/then I'm a very manly Muppet--how I hate that line).
+No song captures this better or worse than Man Or Muppet, a song I always felt was self-consciously stupid in its lyrics (if I'm a Muppet/then I'm a very manly Muppet--how I hate that line).
 Truth be told, I though Man or Muppet was the worst song in The Muppets, but obviously, I'm in the minority on that point.

 It certainly was a good try, done with the best of intentions, but for me, as a Muppets fan who has a deep love and affection for them, I was disappointed.
 When it comes to The Muppets, I Hope That Something Better Comes Along.